regzo2/BinaryParameterTool/README.md

 ![binary parameter tool showcase](https://user-images.githubusercontent.com/74634856/148631235-9653f177-b818-4241-b13f-86892bfd6317.gif)

 # **Instructions**
 Simply install the included .unitypackage in your Unity project!
-This tool will be available on the t under Tools / VRCFaceTracking.
+This tool will be available on the toolbar under Tools / VRCFaceTracking.
 * Tooltips available on each setting that explain what to input or do!

 # **Features**